How to leave Montana residency?

 Update your driver's license and vehicle registration to reflect your new address in your new state.
 This strongly indicates your intention to live there permanently.

-Registering to vote in your new state is a clear indicator of residency.
-Don’t forget to cancel your voter registration in Montana as well.
+Register to vote in your new state if you are eligible.
+Voter registration is a strong supporting indicator of residency, but it is considered together with many other facts and does not by itself determine your tax status.
+Do not forget to cancel your voter registration in Montana as well.

 6) Update financial accounts

 Notify your bank, credit card companies, and other financial institutions of your new address.
-Keeping all your financial documents up to date with your new residency helps confirm your move.
+Keeping all your financial documents up to date with your new residency helps keep your records consistent with your new domicile.

 7) Notify your employer

-Notify your employer of your new address to update payroll and tax withholdings for your new state.
-This will ensure that Montana does not withhold state income taxes after your move.
+Notify your employer of your new address so they can update payroll and tax withholdings for your new state.
+This helps prevent Montana state income taxes from continuing to be withheld after your move.

 Florida Residency information